Wide Awake: How Sleep Affects Your Health, Body Composition, and Performance Goals

 If you’re an athlete, sleep is even more crucial because most of your recovery is done at night.
 Sleep recharges your central nervous system (CNS) and replenishes your energy stores.
 Your muscle contractions, reaction time, and response to pain are all tied into your CNS.
 The deeper and better you sleep tonight, the better you’re going to perform in your workout tomorrow.
 If you’re sleep deprived, you’re going to be slower, weaker, and less coordinated in your workouts.
-Additionally, your cortisol levels (a major stress hormone) are going to be high, especially at night.
-Your testosterone and Growth Hormone levels and will drop, deterring the amount of muscle you gain over time.
+Additionally, your Cortisol levels (a major stress hormone) are going to be high, especially at night.
+Cortisol actually helps with the breakdown of fat; however, when there’s too much, it spares abdominal fat.
+As Cortisol increase, Ghrelin also increases – so it’s a vicious cycle!
+Lastly, your Testosterone and Growth Hormone levels and will drop, deterring the amount of muscle you gain over time.

-- At 8:45PM, or when the sun begins to set, I dim the lights in my house and light candles.
+When the sun begins to set, or around 1 hour before my bedtime, I dim the lights in my house and light candles.

-- I complete a “brain dump,” which means that I write down everything that’s on my mind that may keep me up at night.
+I complete a “brain dump,” – I write down everything that’s on my mind that may keep me up at night.

-- I plug in my cell phone, set it on Do Not Disturb, and I force myself to leave it alone for the rest of the night.
+I plug in my cell phone, set it on Do Not Disturb, and I leave it alone for the rest of the night.
 That means no emails, no Instagram, and no Facebook.
 I also shut down my computer and turn off the TV.

 If you’re still experiencing major problems with sleep, it may be time to reach out for help.
 Don’t be afraid to mention this to your coach!
-They can help you develop your own sleep routine, move some macros around so that you’re eating more carbs about 1 hr before bed, and they can help you figure out if you need to see a doctor about your sleep issues.
-Remember, this a collaborative process between you and your coach, and the more information you give them, the better off you’ll both be.
+They can help you develop your own sleep routine, and they can help you figure out if you need to see a doctor about your sleep issues.
+Remember, this a collaborative process between you and your coach, and the more information you give them, the better off you’ll be.

-Author: Megan Markoff, Black Iron Nutrition Coach, @megmarkoffcoaching
+Author: Megan Markoff, Black Iron Nutrition Coach, @meganmarkoff